Implementing single sign-on (SSO) in your Code42 environment provides security benefits and simplifies the sign-in experience. This article provides:

 The following diagram describes how the Code42 platform components and the SSO identity provider interact.

-- Service provider: Code42 for Enterprise authority server
+- Service provider: Code42 for Enterprise Code42 cloud instance

 - User agent: Code42 for Enterprise applications or web browser

 - Identity provider: A SAML 2.0 identity provider that supports HTTP POST binding

 When a user attempts to sign in, the user agent sends a sign-in request to the service provider.

 |2||The service provider refers the user agent to the identity provider's SSO URL.|

 |3||The user agent sends an authentication request to the identity provider.|